therossee/ThesisManagement-Group09/front-end/frontend-structure.md

 Content within the MainLayout.jsx component:
 - Route `/`: display the home page
 - Route `/admin/virtual-clock`: reference page to change the virtual clock of the entire system
+- Route `/archive`: displays the archive where teacher can see, edit and publish all archived thesis.
 - Route `/proposals`: display the active thesis proposals relevant to the logged-in user.
 The behavior differs based on the user's role:
     - For a teacher, it shows the active thesis proposals where the teacher serves as a supervisor.
     - For a student, it presents the available thesis proposals that the student can apply to, ensuring they are not expired or archived.